 The concepts of placemaking and people sit at the heart of the 30-year development project, which on completion in 2035 will see 1,890 existing homes replaced by over 5,500 mixed-tenure, new build homes.
 1,479 have been delivered to date, along with 2.61 acres of award-winning parkland and new amenities.

-The judges praised the team behind Woodberry Down – including Berkley Homes and Hawkins Brown for creating a stand-out ‘Project of the Year’; not only regenerating the local area but also building a genuine community, actively welcoming new residents and involving local people in the minutiae of design details.
+The judges praised the team behind Woodberry Down – including Berkeley Homes, Hawkins Brown and Rolfe Judd for creating a stand-out ‘Project of the Year’; not only regenerating the local area but also building a genuine community, actively welcoming new residents and involving local people in the minutiae of design details.

 The team behind Woodberry Down should be incredibly proud of successfully taking on the regeneration of the local area with integrity and a genuine desire to improve not just the physical environment, but also residents’ economic aspirations and social wellbeing.